Even with a proper PR CRM, you still need to organize your contacts to be able to build and foster your media relationships. Here's how.

 6. The New Contact button located at the top-right corner allows you to add new media representatives to your contacts.
 The New List button, of course, creates a new static list of media contacts.
 All created lists can be found under the Lists button on the left navigation menu:

-7. The + Add button located over the database allows you to select filters and extract only these contacts which meet concrete conditions in real-time.
+7. The + Add button located above the database allows you to select filters and extract only these contacts which meet concrete conditions in real-time.
 You can create combinations of parameters with an AND or OR determiner - the first one qualifies contacts that meet all conditions, the second one filters out contacts that meet at least one chosen parameter.

 8. With the Save button you can save combinations of filters for future usage.
 Then, they are all saved under My Filters and can be treated as dynamic lists - lists that change automatically when contacts start or stop to meet filter conditions, such as Open rate is greater than 30%.